apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 `--oauthToken` Required for OAuth authentication only.

 `--password` Required for username/password authentication only.

-`--privateKeyPath` Path to Private Key file.
-Required for Private Key authentication only.

-`--rawPrivateKey` Private Key.
-Required for Private Key authentication only.

 `--privateKeyPassphrase` Private Key's passphrase.
 Required for Private Key authentication only.